seize-the-dave/forgery/README.md

 ## Building with Forgery

-Forgery is available from Maven Central:
+Forgery -is- will shortly available from Maven Central:

 ```xml
 <dependency>